x8699876/FastCopy/README.md

 ## Add to the Mac Finder's Context menu
+* Since this approach launches the java fromt he shell scripts, it will require the full java SDK to be installed on the Mac.
 * Open Automator, Files menu --> "new"
-* On the "Choose a type for your document" prompt, select "Service"; "quick action" for moJave.
+* On the "Choose a type for your document" prompt, select "Service"; "quick actions" for moJave.
 * On the left in the search bar, type in "Run Shell Scripts" and select it.
 * For "Services receives selected", choose "Folders", in "Finder".
 Edit the path to where you installed the jar if needed.
 * for the "Pass input",  select "as arguments"